Galactia elliottii

 Galactia elliottii, commonly known as Elliott's milkpea or white milkpea, is a species of flowering plant found in the south-eastern United States, a member of the family Fabaceae.

 It is native to Florida, Georgia and South Carolina.
-It is a dicot.
+It can be found in habitats such as sandy scrub, pine flatwoods, and dry pine woods.

+It is a dicot with compound leaves ranging from 7 to 9 rounded leaflets.
+Leaves are light yellow when newly opening.
+It is a vining plant that can be found climbing or sprawled on the ground.
+Flowers and buds are white, on dark stems.
+Seed pods are lightly fuzzy and flattened, drying to dark brown.
+The seeds are small, round, and tan with darker brown stripes.
+The plants flower from March to September.